 Note: Biology 170 and Biology 180 may be taken in either order.
-Students with an advanced placement score of 4 will receive credit for Biology 110.
-Students with an advanced placement score of 5 will receive credit for either Biology 170 or Biology 180 after consultation with the department chairperson.
+Students with an advanced placement score of 4 will receive credit for Biology 110N (4 semester hours).
+Students with an advanced placement score of 5 will receive credit for Biology 250B (5 semester hours).